auxellbs/splconline.github.io/index.md

 Please call us on 0459 571 736 to book your free tech skills sessions which are held at [96 South Terrace South Perth WA 6101](https://goo.gl/maps/J9iKy2qk9turcHnW6){:target="_blank"}, or you can book online by clicking the links below.

-## <a name="one2one"></a> One-on-One Sessions
+## <a name="one2one"></a> Smartphone SOS One-on-One
 Got your knickers in a knot over a problem with your smartphone, tablet or laptop?
 You have a new device, but you don't really know what it can do?
-Why not sign up for a free personal one-on-one 30-minute troubleshooting session with our resident Tech Whizzes!
-Sessions are available every Tuesday and Friday mornings 10 am - 12 pm.
+Why not sign up for a free personal one-on-one 30-minute troubleshooting help session with our resident Tech Whizzes!
+One-on-one sessions are available every Tuesday and Friday mornings 10 am - 12 pm, and Thursday afternoons 12:30 pm - 2 pm.

 [Book FREE One-on-One 30-Minute Session](https://calendly.com/splc-beconnected/digital-skills){:target="_blank"}{:.btn}